ffddorf/kube-route-reflector/README.md

       peer_address: "10.0.128.1"
       peer_as: 45678

+      # not required, defaults to false
+      # set this to true for routers towards the edge
+      # of your network, so they learn all routes
+      # from clusters
+      route_reflector_client: false

       # optional from here on
-      auth_key: "password"
+      auth_key: "password" # defaults to no auth
-      passive: false
+      passive: false # defaults to active
-      route_reflector_client: false

     # more peers
 ```